 The timeline lets you insert keyframes and change their timing.
 It also defines how long the animation is.

 Each line of the Animation Panel is an animation track.
 Normal and Transform tracks reference node properties.
 Their name or id is a path to the node and the affected property.

 If you animate the wrong property, you can edit a track’s path anytime.
 Double click on it and type the new path.
 Play the animation using the “Play from beginning” button (Default shortcut: Shift+D) to see the changes instantly.

 Tutorial: Creating a simple animation¶

 The sprite holds an image texture and we animate that sprite to move between two points on the screen.
+For this tutorial use the default Godot Icon as the sprites’ texture.
 As a starting point, move the sprite to a left position on the screen.

 Adding animated nodes as children to the AnimationPlayer node is not required, but it is a nice way of distinguishing animated nodes from non-animated nodes in the Scene Tree.

 Select the AnimationPlayer node, then click the “Animation” button in the animation editor.
 From the list select “New” () to add a new animation.
 And Enter a name for the animation in the dialog box.

 To add a new track for our sprite, select it and take a look in the toolbar:

 These switches and buttons allow you to add keyframes for the selected node’s location, rotation, and scale respectively.